EN ISO 24914:2026

 Loop-mediated isothermal amplification (LAMP) is used for the detection of microorganisms and associated

-This document provides the general requirements and guidance for the development and application of
+setting.
+This document provides the general requirements and guidance for the development and application

-the food chain (e.g. ingredients, human food, animal food, and the production environment), and includes
+the food chain (e.g. ingredients, human food, animal food, the production environment), and includes sample

-sample preparation, nucleic acid extraction, isothermal amplification, signal detection, data interpretation,
+preparation, nucleic acid extraction, isothermal amplification, signal detection, data interpretation, report

-items from the food chain and associated laboratories.
-This document can be used by academia, industry,
+generation and performance criteria.
+This document can be used by academia, industry and regulatory

-and regulatory bodies for developing and applying LAMP methods for the detection of microorganisms and
+bodies for developing and applying LAMP methods for the detection of microorganisms and associated

 v